-'Part Of The History Of Evil,' Parents Say Of Alleged California Synagogue Shooter
+Alleged California Synagogue Shooter 'Part Of The History Of Evil,' His Parents Say

 "Our sadness pales in comparison to the grief and anguish our son has caused for so many innocent people," they wrote.
 "To our great shame, he is now part of the history of evil that has been perpetrated on Jewish people for centuries."

-The Earnests said their son was raised in a family that rejected hate and taught love.
+The Earnests said their 19-year-old son, John T. Earnest, was raised in a family that rejected hate and taught love.
 "How our son was attracted to such darkness is a terrifying mystery to us," they added.

 The statement was released Monday by the family's attorney at the Klinedinst law firm.
 In it, Earnest's relatives said they are cooperating with investigators.
 They also asked for privacy.

-Earll Pott, an attorney for the family, says they will not pay for their son's legal defense, according to The Associated Press.
+Earll Pott, an attorney for the family, tells NPR they will not pay for their son's legal defense.
+"He will be represented by the public defender," Pott said.

 Their words came as mourners gathered Monday to honor Lori Kaye, 60, who was killed in the attack.
-Survivors, grieving relatives, lawmakers, a new anti-Semitism envoy from the State Department and an Israeli government representative attended the memorial service, the AP reported.
+Survivors, grieving relatives, lawmakers, a new anti-Semitism envoy from the State Department and an Israeli government representative attended the memorial service, The Associated Press reported.

 Hannah Kaye shared memories of her mother and described how Lori would forgive the shooter.
 "I know my mother has already forgiven this man who shot her," local media reported her saying.

-Lori Kaye had gone to the synagogue to pray for her own mother who had died, its founding rabbi, Yisroel Goldstein, told reporters at a press conference.
-Witnesses to the attack said Lori Kaye protected Goldstein, jumping in front of him as the bullets came.
+Lori had gone to the synagogue on Saturday to pray for her own mother who had died, its founding rabbi, Yisroel Goldstein, told reporters at a press conference.
+Witnesses to the attack said Lori protected the rabbi, jumping in front of him as the bullets came.
 The rabbi's injuries include losing a finger.

 U.S. State Department envoy Elan Carr told the congregation that the Trump administration will stand up to anti-Semitism.
 "I'm here to say we are at war with these people," he said, adding that the fight is taking place in "every city in the United States."